pennyshi6678/Education-and-Crime-EDA-Project/README.md

 # Education-and-Crime-EDA
-Exploratory Data Analysis on the Role of Education in Reducing Crime in Chicago
+This is an Exploratory Data Analysis on the Role of Education in Reducing Crime in Chicago.